 Through FICA, 12.4% of your income will be distributed to Social Security and 2.9% will go towards Medicare.
-For Social Security, there is an annual taxable limit of $118,500 (this total is as of 2015).
+For Social Security, there is an annual taxable limit of $127,200 for 2017.
 There is, however, no annual limit for Medicare.

 If you are paid an annual salary, you are only required to pay the first half (6.2%) of the annual FICA bill as your employer will contribute the rest for a total of 12.4%.